countable-web/open-source-corporation/README.md

 # open-source-corporation
 I'm open sourcing my corporation (what that means will become more clear as time goes on).
+To start with, articles of incorporation, and templates for legal, accounting will be published here.

 ## Purpose
   * To share experiences in managing a small corporation with others and save them time.